makrai/notes/yoo2203-text-classif.md

 * Word-level adversarial attacks have shown to drastically decrease the performance of transformer-based models recently
-* As a countermeasure, adversarial defense has been explored, but
+* As a countermeasure, adversarial defense has been explored
-* detect adversarial examples: relatively few efforts have been made
+* hE relatively few efforts have been made to _detect_ adversarial examples
 * may be crucial for eg review sentiment analysis
 * we release a dataset for 4 popular attack methods on 4 datasets and 4 models
 * competitive baseline based on density estimation that has the highest AUC on 29 out of 30 dataset-attack-model combinations

 # 1 Intro